mstksg/inCode/copy/entries/path-integral-intro.md

 likely to be".
 We find the probability distribution of an electron in that potential.

-We now have a way, given any quantum potential, find the probability distribution of a particle in that potential.
+We now have a way, given any quantum potential, to find the probability distribution of a particle in that potential.

 From here we can also find the particle's average energy, and many other